campbe13/docker-ecq2020/README.md

 Some containers & documentation I am working with  for teaching my dockerfiles & scripts & instructions here, proofs of concept and basis for lectures / labs

+I have written up some of the work in a blog: [cloudnativeish blog](https://cloudnativeish.wordpress.com/)

 * todo  update docker tagging in earlier repos